Financial solutions for the Motor Trade

 Buying or setting up a motor trading business

-Setting up as a trader will mean a wide range of costs, for stock, insurance, and a website, premises and staff.
-Whatever the scale of your business plans, getting the necessary funding can be a challenge, as many lenders are wary both of the sector and of start-ups in general.
-Most prefer to see existing trading records as the basis of their decision making process.
+Setting up as a trader will mean a wide range of costs - stock, insurance, and a website, premises and staff.
+Whatever the scale of your business plans, getting the necessary vehicle finance can be a challenge, as many lenders are wary both of the sector and of start-ups in general.
+Most prefer to see existing trading records as the basis of their decision-making process.

 We can also find solutions if you want to buy an existing business.
 Although the costs may be much higher than those required for a startup, the ability to demonstrate profitability can help secure the necessary funding.
 One solution for acquiring a business with existing assets is a ‘jigsaw’ finance deal, which uses a variety of funding types to provide the most cost effective funding for each aspect of your finance needs.